Buchan Caves Reserve Flood and Fire Recovery

 Roofed accommodation

 The project will see the replacement of two cabins that were destroyed by the fires, creating an improved visitor experience with all-weather cabins and materials that are bushfire compliant.
-Designs have been developed and approvals are being sought.
-Following the recent floods, a flood modelling assessment has been completed.
-Analysis is underway to determine if changes to the design or location are required.
-Once the designs are finalised, a Heritage Act approval will be obtained, before construction can start.
+Designs have been developed with consideration of the flood modelling assessment and approvals are currently being sought.

 North Arm flood mitigation

 Designs are complete for a swale drain on the eastern side of the North Arm.
-This will divert surface water runoff into Spring Creek during heavy rainfall, reducing the potential impacts of flooding in the north arm.
-Works can start after the relevant permits and approvals have been obtained.
-A 'working on waterways' permit has been received.
+This will divert surface water runoff into Spring Creek during heavy rainfall, reducing the potential impacts of flooding in the North Arm.
+Procurement is underway and works can start after we've received all of the relevant permits and approvals.

-Planning and procurement are underway in partnership with GLaWAC to create a flexible cultural space, where visitors can connect with each other and reflect on the cultural significance of the reserve.
+Planning and procurement are underway to create a cultural space, where visitors can connect with each other and reflect on the cultural significance of the reserve.

 Spring Creek Track works

-A significant collection of specimen trees which were part of a planting scheme developed in the 1920s by landscape designer Hugh Linaker were lost in the bushfires.
-A replanting program is in preparation.
+A significant collection of specimen trees, which were part of a planting scheme developed in the 1920s by landscape designer Hugh Linaker, were lost in the drought, bushfire and floods.
+Permits are being sought for a replanting program.

 Project timelines

-Fairy Cave entrance: Work will start in early 2025.
+Royal Cave entrance tunnel: Remediation design will occur in early 2025.

-Guide Hut upgrade: Work will start in mid-2025, subject to the flood modelling assessment.
+Guide Hut upgrade: Work will start in mid-2025, subject to approvals.

-Roofed accommodation: Work will start in mid-2025, subject to the flood modelling assessment.
+Roofed accommodation: Work will start in mid-2025, subject to approvals.

-North Arm flood mitigation: Design complete.
-Work will start in 2025.
+North Arm flood mitigation: Work will start in the first half of 2025, subject to procurement and approvals.

-Spring Creek Track works: Work will start in 2025.
+Spring Creek Track works: Work will start in mid-2025.

 Environmental management